Integrating Data Stores in Streaming Integration¶

 The stream is assigned the short name

-and the table is assigned the short namep
+sand the table is assigned the short namep. -

 Based on the previous point,